Hadamard-Hitchcock decompositions: identifiability and computation

-Hence, one expects that the first phase is about $n_1^3 n_3^6 n_5^{-4} \log_2 n_5 \approx 1 \cdot 10^8$ times more expensive.
-Not quite equal to the factor of about $10^4$ that we observe in practice, but this is readily explained by two complementary effects.
+Hence, one expects that the first phase is about $n_1^3 n_3^6 \ell^{-1} R^{-2.5} \approx 4 \cdot 10^5$ times more expensive.
+Not exactly equal to the factor of about $8\cdot10^3$ that we observe in practice, but this is readily explained by two complementary effects.
 First, the eigendecomposition is computed in \texttt{Arpack.jl}, which efficiently exploits \emph{aerie}'s $8$ physical cores while the decomposition from CPD to HHD was fully implemented in Julia without explicit parallelization.
 Second, \texttt{Arpack.jl}'s code calls the highly optimized \texttt{arpack-ng} library that is built on top of BLAS/LAPACK.
-The underlying openblas library we utilized is well recognized for its strong computational throughput \cite{Goto2008}.
+The underlying OpenBLAS library is well recognized for its strong computational throughput \cite{Goto2008}.
 On the other hand, the code for converting the CPD into HHD, especially the search for the minors, should not be expected to attain high throughput because of the high degree of branching.
-These two factors readily explain the discrepancy between the theoretical estimates and the experimental results.